Golden marmoset

 starts withBr

-Bright YellowThe Golden lion tamarins are endemic to south-eastern Brazil.
+Golden lion tamarins are endemic to south-eastern Brazil.
 The current range of this species is limited to 3 small areas of this region: Poço das Antas Biological Reserve, Fazenda União Biological Reserve as well as private land through the Reintroduction Program.
-Within this territory, the Golden lion tamarins inhabit forest sub-canopy, typically 5 - 20 feet of the ground.
-Overall, the preferred type of habitat is humid, secluded canopy, dominated by vines and having arboreal pathways to protect these monkeys from aerial predators.
-Other suitable types of habitat include cultivated land and secondary re-growth forest.
+Within this territory, Golden lion tamarins live in coastal lowland forests and can also be found in hilltop forests and swamp forests.

 These animals are considered omnivores, maintaining insectivorous and frugivorous diets.
-This means that they consume food of both plant and animal origin, from spiders, snails, small lizards, eggs and small birds to various fruits and vegetables.
+This means that they consume food of both plant and animal origin, from spiders, snails, small lizards, eggs, and small birds to various fruits and vegetables.

-These animals were formerly threatened by loss and fragmentation of their forest habitat.
+These animals were formerly threatened by the loss and fragmentation of their forest habitat.
 Individuals were captured for trade or as pets.
 Currently, the biggest concern to the overall population of the Golden lion tamarins is their highly limited and heavily fragmented natural range, compounded by the small overall population, which doesn't allow successful breeding.
 From time to time, these animals still appear in local markets, although this small-scale pet trade is no longer a serious threat.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...